Sexual Fables

 Tlatelolco today

-The cloister of the Monastery of Santiago Tlatelolco is white.
-Now a Convent, it was formerly the college where Bernardino de Sahagún taught.
-Nearby are the excavated ruins of a great pyramid and the old church of Santiago (Saint James, patron saint of the conquistadors).
-They stand in the Plaza de las Tres Culturas (Plaza of the Three Cultures) and it’s a reflective spot.
-It was here, in the Plaza, on the night of October 2, 1968, that the Mexican government ordered the killing of hundreds of students in the Tlatelolco massacre.
-Some say the death toll was in the thousands but the consensus is about 200-300 killed, not counting the hundreds of wounded.
+It was here, in the Plaza, on the night of October 2, 1968, that modern México's government ordered the shooting of hundreds of students in the Tlatelolco massacre.
+Some have said the death toll was in the thousands but newer estimates range from 30 to 300, not counting the hundreds of wounded.
 Octavio Paz resigned his diplomatic post in protest and it has since become a metaphor for the human rights atrocities committed under successive Mexican regimes in the Sixties and Seventies.
+The authoritative oral history of the massacre, La noche de Tlatelolco, was compiled by writer Elena Poniatowska and published in 1971.